-I have worked at a large consulting firm for the past, almost five years, now.
+I have worked at a large consulting firm for the past few years.
 For those of you who aren’t familiar with the consulting world, imagine this: you get a corporate credit card, you get to fly each week and accrue platinum status at hotels and airlines, and on top of all the perks, you get to work alongside executives at leading companies that impact the global economy.
 It sounds pretty fancy, right?
-What isn’t shown in the consulting lifestyle though is living in hotels, staying up until 2am every night to meet client deadlines, eating dinner alone in your hotel room to meet said deadlines, and because of the stress of the job, getting sick in the process.
+What isn’t shown in the consulting lifestyle though is living in hotels, staying up until 2am regularly to meet client deadlines, eating dinner alone in your hotel room to meet said deadlines, and because of the stress and burnout of the job, getting sick in the process.

 Don’t get me wrong, I am absolutely super appreciative and grateful to have the opportunity to be able to experience this lifestyle and work at a firm that is really respected in my industry.
 But, the time came for me to re-evaluate my lifestyle and re-assess what was and is important to me for my long-term well-being.
 Why I quit my six-figure management consulting job below!

 For over two years, I would get up at 4 am every Monday morning and pick up my suitcase to go to the airport and board my 6:30 am flight.
 Straight from the airport, I’d rent my car and go to the client site for a 9:30 am meeting.
 The gist of my work days would essentially be summed up with:

 Meeting with clients, creating PowerPoint decks, running my work through several different stakeholders, changing the decks based on feedback, meeting with clients again, and rinse and repeat.